Medicaid Is A Constantly Changing Process

 Can I Gift Assets To Family Members And Subsequently Apply For Medicaid?

 No. Gifted assets, within the 5 year look-back period will result in a sanction and the applicant will be ineligible for Medicaid.
-The ‘look-back’ period applies to gifts made to spouses, children, friends, or any other third-party.
-If you have made gifts however, in certain conditions you can cure such transfers and be made eligible for Medicaid.
+The ‘look-back’ period applies to gifts made to children, friends, or any other third-party.
+If you have made gifts however, in certain conditions you can cure such gifts and be made eligible for Medicaid.

 Do I Have To Sell My Home To Get Medicaid Coverage?

 No. Medicaid exempts your primary residence during its financial assessment procedure so long as you provide the necessary documentation.
 If you sell your home while receiving Medicaid benefits, you must notify Medicaid within 10 days and subsequently spend the proceeds to under the asset limit by the end of the month in order to maintain eligibility.
+When real estate is involved, we highly recommend contacting a professional.

 Can The State Of Utah Place A Lien On My Home?